 Decide whether to compress data in your application or in the table; do not use both types of compression for the same data.
 When you compress the data in the application and store the results in a compressed table, extra space savings are extremely unlikely, and the double compression just wastes CPU cycles.

-all columns and index values.
-The columns can still be tested with
+to all columns and index values.
+The columns can still be tested

-still use indexes even when the index values are compressed.
+operations can still use indexes even when the index values are

-Because indexes are often a significant fraction of the total size
+compressed.
+Because indexes are often a significant fraction of

-of a database, compression could result in significant savings in
+the total size of a database, compression could result in

-storage, I/O or processor time.
-The compression and decompression
+significant savings in storage, I/O or processor time.
+The

 If you compress data such as text in your application, before it is inserted into the database, You might save overhead for data that does not compress well by compressing some columns and not others.
 This approach uses CPU cycles for compression and uncompression on the client machine rather than the database server, which might be appropriate for a distributed application with many clients, or where the client machine has spare CPU cycles.